maxdupenois/depth/README.md

 Depth is a utility gem for deep manipulation of complex hashes, that is nested hash and array structures.
 As you have probably guessed it was originally created to deal with a JSON like document structure.
+Importantly it uses a non-recursive approach to its enumeration.

 ## Installation